 Have you ever woken up with a splitting headache?
-If so, then you’re not alone – in fact, early morning headaches are common, with around 1 in 13 people experiencing them on a regular basis.
+If so, then you’re not alone – in fact, early morning headaches are common, with around 1 in 13 people experiencing them regularly.
 But what causes this, and what can be done to prevent them?

 What is a headache?

 A headache can be categorised as a symptom of pain in the head or neck area.
-There are however a range of different types of headache which you should be aware of, as some are significantly more debilitating than others:
+There are, however, a range of different types of headaches which you should be aware of, as some are significantly more debilitating than others:

 - Migraine headache